coocos/cryptocurrency/README.md

 - no transaction rewards (miners have no incentive to include transactions in blocks)
 - no difficulty scaling (increasing amount of mining nodes will lead to rapid inflation)
+- forks are not resolved (nodes just keep accepting valid blocks ad infinitum)
 - transactions vulnerable to replay attacks
 - peer-to-peer communication is unencrypted
+- blockchain is not persisted to disk

 ## Running